Noise475/DevOps-Practice/terragrunt/README.md

 ## How to run commands
 Terragrunt as a terraform wrapper is usually running terraform commands as a group.
 Practically this means:

-`terragrunt plan` can be ran in each module folder which will deliver the same output as `terraform plan`, but can take into account your settings in your terragrunt.hcl (like provider/backend file configs).
+`terragrunt plan` can be ran in each terragrunt module folder which will deliver the same output as `terraform plan`, but can take into account your settings in your terragrunt.hcl (like provider/backend file configs).

 ```
 INFO[0000] Downloading Terraform configurations from file:///Users/guestadmin/git/DevOps-Practice/terragrunt/modules into /Users/guestadmin/git/DevOps-Practice/terragrunt/environments/dev/vpc/.terragrunt-cache/Sc8-jha5f51vUf2NSfZAz4EYlHE/xyQE6GfL4jWSqLyKZKDrYOybgfE